-- 3.1 Responsive Repair (AKA a repair) Work that is carried out to put right damage, a fault or deterioration that results in an object or component of a home or estate no longer functioning as intended. - 3.2 Emergency Repair Work required because damage, a fault or deterioration has put the health, safety or security of a resident or third papery at immediate risk or caused serious harm to the structure of the property.
+- 3.1 Responsive Repair (AKA a repair) Work that is carried out to put right damage, a fault or deterioration that results in an object or component of a home or estate no longer functioning as intended. - 3.2 Emergency Repair Work required to make a situation safe where damage, a fault or deterioration has put the health, safety or security of a resident or third papery at immediate risk or may imminently cause serious harm to the structure of the property.
+Making safe does not include resolving all issues, but rather ensures that immediate risks are removed or sufficiently reduced.

-- 3.3 Urgent Repair Work required because damage, a fault or deterioration has seriously affected the comfort or ability of a resident to use their home, but which are not an immediate threat to safety and are not causing immediate and serious damage. - 3.4 Routine Repair Repairs of a non-serious nature that do not require immediate attention.
-Most repairs should fit into this category. - 3.5 Planned Maintenance (including cyclical and major works) Work that is planned and carried out as part of a programme of maintenance or repairs in order to help maintain the property in good order.
+- 3.3 Urgent Repair We will generally carry out repairs as emergency or routine works.
+However, we use our discretion to prioritise some works which are seriously affecting the comfort or ability of a resident to use their home or which may become more unsafe if not dealt with quickly. - 3.4 Routine Repair Repairs of a non-serious nature that do not require immediate attention.
+Most repairs should fit into this category. - 3.5 Planned Maintenance (including cyclical works) Work that is planned and carried out as part of a programme of maintenance or repairs in order to help maintain the property in good order.
 It includes items like external painting, electrical testing and kitchen replacements.